AvijitBag/ConcurrentKernels/guided_concurrentKernels_SYCLMigration/README.md

 | Area                   | Description
 |:---                    |:---
-| What you will learn    | How to begin migrating CUDA to SYCL
+| What you will learn    | How to migrate CUDA to SYCL
 | Time to complete       | 15 minutes
 | Category               | Concepts and Functionality